CS 112

 • a brief description of its purpose, and why it needs to be static or non-static.

-2. (3 points) Finally, let’s say that we want to add a new method called loseWeight.
-It takes a parameter of type double called amount and decreases the weight of a BMI object by the specified amount.
+2. (3 points) Finally, let’s say that we want to add a new method called addExtraCredit.
+It takes a parameter of type double called amount and increases the raw score of a Grade object by the specified amount.

 Submitting your work for Part I